arcmags/ramroot/README.rst

 ramroot
 =======

 Run Linux entirely from RAM!
-This is customizable mkinitcpio_ hook that completely loads the root file system to a zram partition during the initramfs_ boot stage.
+This is a customizable mkinitcpio_ hook that completely loads the root file system to a zram partition during the initramfs_ boot stage.

 Usage
 =====

 During early system boot, the ramroot initcpio hook determines the host machine's total ram and prompts the user y/n to load the root file system to zram if enough space is available.

 A ramroot helper script easily enables/disables and/or generates additional ramroot config files.

 Installation
 ------------

 This package is available in the AUR_ for easy installation.
 A basic config file is created during initial installation.

 Requirements
 ------------

 Arch Linux
     ramroot is designed specifically to work with the Arch Linux `boot process`_.
 These scripts work with slight modifications on other distributions from time to time, however this not officially supported

 mkinitcpio
-    A dependency of the linux package.
-This is included here as linux is no longer included in the Arch Linux base package set.
+    Create custom initial ramdisk image.

 Configuration